dynamsoft-docs/barcode-reader-docs-mobile/programming/android/faq/drivers-license-extraction.md

 ---
 layout: default-layout
-title: Read Driver's License - DBR Android FAQs.
+title: Can I extract the driver’s information from a PDF417 barcode?
 keywords: Dynamsoft Barcode Reader, FAQ, Mobile, tech basic, android, driver license, info
-description: Can I extract the driver’s information from a PDF417 barcode? - DBR Android FAQs.
+description: Can I extract the driver’s information from a PDF417 barcode?
 needAutoGenerateSidebar: true
 ---